Children’s Asthma Service Information Leaflet

 Who is the service for?

-The service is for children age 2-16 years, or up to 18 years for children with complex needs whom have a Manchester GP.
+This service is for children age 3-16 years, or young people up to 18 years with a special educational need/disability (SEND) living in Manchester.

 What can the service offer?

-- Partnership working with the child, young person and family – empowering them to be able to manage their condition
+- Partnership working with the child/ young person and family – empowering them to better manage their condition

 What will happen at your appointment?